 Do you have a free class online that I could try to see if I like it?

 But, first let me tell you that it’s a 75 minute yoga class that I taught as a webinar.
 So, it’s not as interactive as my classes normally are and the quality isn’t the best, but it’ll definitely give you an idea of the kind of yoga I teach.

 If I've done the yoga program, can I join again?

 These group yoga classes are meant to be a weekly, life-long practice for you.

 This relaxing yoga practice I share with you is not a one-and-done.
 It’s meant to be practiced consistently — with me, that’s weekly because as lawyers, I get it we’re busy and have lots of demands and commitments on us.
-But, I believe, we can all find 1 hour (and it’s by Zoom, so you don’t even have to drive, park, etc.).
+But, I believe, we can all find time once a week for this practice.
+And, it’s by Zoom, so you don’t even have to drive, park, etc.

 How do I register for the group yoga classes?